 This is because, from short grass, it’s more difficult to get the club underneath the ball, and hence you’re more likely to blade or thin it.

-If the ball is sitting up, be careful not to slide the club too far underneath or you may end up whiffing it or barely making any contact.
+If the ball is sitting up or the lie is too fluffy, be careful not to slide the club too far underneath or you may end up whiffing it or barely making any contact.
 Practice, though, and you should get the correct feel for it.

 How To Hit A Flop